kyma-project/test-infra/cmd/tools/diskscollector/README.md

 ## Overview

-This command finds and removes orphaned disks created by the `kyma-gke-integration` job in a Google Cloud (GCP) project.
+This command finds and removes orphaned disks created by the `kyma-gke-integration` job in a Google Cloud project.

-When the `kyma-gke-integration` job installs Kyma on the GKE cluster, GCP creates disk resources automatically.
+When the `kyma-gke-integration` job installs Kyma on the GKE cluster, Google Cloud creates disk resources automatically.
 Usually, the job that provisions the cluster cleans all such disks.
 It can happen, however, that the job is terminated before its clean-up finishes.
 This causes a resource leak that generates unwanted costs.